Saturday, August 7, 2021

 "1 Cor.
 6:11 – Paul says they were washed, sanctified, and justified in the name of the Lord Jesus, in reference to baptism.
 The “washing” of baptism gives birth to sanctification and justification, which proves baptism is not just symbolic."

-Romans 3-5 is the key place of Scripture explaining how one is justified before God.
-The constant object of emphasis in this context is faith to the exclusion of works of the Law.
-Thus, justification is said to be by the grace of God alone through faith alone.
-If such a proposition were false, then the Apostle Paul must also be an incompetent minister, since he never mentions the various requirements for justification in this crucial context.
+Romans 3-5 is the key passage explaining how one is justified in the sight of God.
+The constant object of emphasis there is faith to the exclusion of works of the Law.
+Therefore, justification is said to be by the grace of God alone through faith alone.
+If such a proposition were false, then the Apostle Paul must also be an incompetent minister, since he never mentions various requirements for justification in this crucial context.
+He only stresses faith.

 "1 Peter 3:21 – Peter expressly writes that “baptism, corresponding to Noah’s ark, now saves you; not as a removal of dirt from the body, but for a clear conscience. “ Hence, the verse demonstrates that baptism is salvific (it saves us), and deals with the interior life of the person (purifying the conscience, like Heb.
 10:22), and not the external life (removing dirt from the body)."

-The key to answering this argument lies in the phrase "...which corresponds to this" (or "The like figure...," Authorized Version).
-Just as Noah and his family had entered the ark to escape judgement from God on this world through floodwater, those who place their trust in Jesus Christ will be saved from eternal condemnation at the Final Judgement.
-He is the ark of our salvation.
-Baptism is a picture of the newness of life that we experience in Him.
-1 Peter 3:21 says that it is not the ritual which purifies our consciences ("not as a removal of dirt from the body..."), but that which baptism represents, namely, our changed identity and newfound union in Christ.
+The key to answering this argument lies in the phrase "...which corresponds to this" (or "The like figure...," as in the Authorized Version).
+Just as Noah and his family had entered the ark to escape judgment from God on this world through floodwater, so those who place their trust in Jesus Christ will be saved from eternal condemnation at the Final Judgment.
+He is the "ark" which protects us from the eschatological wrath of God.
+Baptism is a picture of the newness of life that we experience in Christ.
+1 Peter 3:21 says that it is not the ritual which purifies our consciences (i.e. "not as a removal of dirt from the body..."), but that which baptism represents, namely, our changed identity and newfound union in Him.

 Friday, May 7, 2021